goauthentik/authentik/website/docs/integrations/sources/discord/index.md

 12. **Consumer Secret:** Client Secret from step 5
 13. **Provider type:** Discord

-Here is an exmple of a complete Authentik Discord OAuth Source
+Here is an example of a complete authentik Discord OAuth Source

 ![Example Screen](discord5.png)